Eligibility for the NBA draft: Haywood v. NBA

 The first major challenge to the NBA's eligibility rules came from Spencer Haywood.
-He graduated from high school in 1968, at a time when college freshmen were not allowed to play varsity sports for NCAA member schools.
+He graduated from high school in 1968, at a time when college freshmen were disallowed to play varsity sports for NCAA member schools.
 He played a year at a Colorado junior college, followed by a season at the University of Detroit.
 After the 1969–70 season, he left college for the NBA's rival at the time, the American Basketball Association (ABA), which offered a hardship exemption for players who were not four years removed from high school.
 Haywood had a spectacularly successful rookie season with the Denver Rockets (the predecessor to today's Denver Nuggets), being named the ABA's Rookie of the Year and MVP.
 Near the end of the season, he turned 21; shortly after its end, he repudiated his contract with the Rockets, claiming he had been defrauded.
 Haywood then signed a contract with the Seattle SuperSonics (later relocated to become the Oklahoma City Thunder), which put him and the Sonics on a collision course with the NBA, as he was only three years removed from his high school graduation.

 The NBA threatened to disallow the contract and impose sanctions against the Sonics.
 Haywood responded by filing an antitrust suit against the league, seeking an injunction to prevent the NBA from disallowing the contract or punishing the Sonics.
 The case eventually reached the U.S. Supreme Court, which issued a 7–2 decision in Haywood's favor in 1971.

 After the decision, the NBA allowed players to enter early as "hardship cases", which essentially meant that the player had to prove financial hardship.
 This rule quickly developed into one that was observed in the breach, with Sport magazine writer Jackie Lapin commenting in the 1970s that "Almost anyone who has been any good at the game in the past decade would qualify [as a hardship case]—with the probable exception of Bill Bradley, the banker's son."